SushreeSwagatika/NASA-APOD/README.md

 #This project has not been tested due to security constraints in running external API

-# Instructiins to run -
+# Instructions to run:-
 #git clone <path>
 #Run on Xcode

-# Improvement areas -
+# Improvement areas:-
 #Test cases could have been added, but was not possible due to security constraints